Prosumma/KeyedSet/README.md

 struct Person: Keyed {
   // This is how our first example knew which attribute
   // to use for key lookup.
-  static let keyedSetKeyAttribute = \Person.ssn
+  static let keyedSetKeyPath = \Person.ssn
   let ssn: String
   let name: String
 }